madprogramer/clinical-differential-privacy-project/README.md

 ### Project Title: Studying the Suitability of Differential Privacy for Biostatistics

-### Description: Epidemiology helps many clinicians and researchers to understand the distribution, patterns and determinants of health and disease conditions.
+#### Background: Epidemiology helps many clinicians and researchers to understand the distribution, patterns and determinants of health and disease conditions.
 However, a challenge exists in the form of patient data confidenciality (PDC).
-PDC means limited access to resources and data and difficulty in replicating results.
-Differential Privacy can remedy this, by making data less identifyable.
-This thesis will explore the different considerations needed to introduce Differential Privacy for Biostatistics.
+PDC means limited access to resources and data, as well as difficulty in replicating results.
+Differential Privacy (DP) can remedy this, by making data less identifyable.

+#### Related Work: The framework of Differential Privacy was laid forth by Dwork et al (2013).
+There is existing work which has attempted to incorporate DP into public health.
+Santos-Lozada et al. (2020) and Kurz et al. (2022) have examined a particular challenge in DP, where minority groups in healthcare may see disenfranchisment, in the form of overestimated mortality rates and declining Medicaid participation, respectfully.
+Another challenge is the case of missing data which is particularly common within the medical domain.
+Missing data, when not missing completely at random, can be quite revealing of the patients in the dataset and therefore warants special consideration in DP treatments (Das et al., 2022).

+#### Our Approach: This thesis will explore the different considerations needed to introduce Differential Privacy for Biostatistics.
+In particular, we advocate for the use of DP in privatizing research datasets, so that these datasets may later be re-usable for decision making at a clinical level.
+Thus, the healthcare professional should still maintain PDC with their patient, having access to said patient's precise data; only being able compare and contrast their patient's data against DP research data.
+Our goal is to demonstrate the feasibility of a DP process that is both suitable in terms of utility for the clinician while not falling into any privacy-comprimising pitfalls.

+#### References:

+Das, S., Drechsler, J., Merrill, K., & Merrill, S. (2022).
+Imputation under differential privacy. arXiv preprint arXiv:2206.15063.

+Dwork, Cynthia, and Aaron Roth.
+“The Algorithmic Foundations of Differential Privacy.”
+Foundations and Trends® in Theoretical Computer Science, vol. 9, no. 3–4, 2013, pp. 211–407.
+DOI.org (Crossref), https://doi.org/10.1561/0400000042.

+Kurz, Christoph F., et al. “The Effect of Differential Privacy on Medicaid Participation among Racial and Ethnic Minority Groups.”
+Health Services Research, vol. 57, no. S2, Dec.
+2022, pp. 207–13.
+DOI.org (Crossref), https://doi.org/10.1111/1475-6773.14000.

+Santos-Lozada, Alexis R., et al. “How Differential Privacy Will Affect Our Understanding of Health Disparities in the United States.”
+Proceedings of the National Academy of Sciences, vol. 117, no. 24, June 2020, pp. 13405–12.
+DOI.org (Crossref), https://doi.org/10.1073/pnas.2003714117.

 ### Potential Research Questions:
 1. What is sensitive data?